evangipson/developer-pro-tips/javascript/ecmascript6/README.md

 ## What *is* Ecmascript 6?
 EcmaScript 6, also known as ECMAScript 2015, is a standard created for JavaScript.
 EcmaScript aims to be an improvement to the rigidity, reliability, and formality of JavaScript.
+You can see a great concise [list of all the features here](http://es6-features.org/).

 ## How do I use it?
 It's easy!
 In any [supported browser](http://kangax.github.io/compat-table/es6/), use the following line: